tigerabrodi/Raveny/README.md

 # Raveny :pizza:

-A website where people can find recipes, search based on different criterias, and create an account to manage their recipes. :smiling_face_with_three_hearts:
+A website where people can find recipes, search based on different criterias. :smiling_face_with_three_hearts:

 ## Background and Goal :confetti_ball: